One of the basic elements of brain functioning lies in the

 of brain functioning at the level of the neuron, requires the

-opening of sodium ion channels in the mound of the axon
+opening of sodium ion channels in the axon hillock of the neuron.

 At this level, the phenomena depend on physical and